Best Electric Blanket of 2021

 If you are looking for an all microplush blanket to go on your bed or cover the entire couch, then the Sunbeam Heated Microplush is a great option for you.
 This blanket is heavy and drapes well when watching tv or laying in bed.
 The wires can be felt, but since the blanket is on the heavier side, they don't make it feel stiff.
 The controls have a simple on/off button, up and down arrows, and a preheat button.
 This is the only blanket on the list with a preheat option which, when pressed, turns the blanket up to high for 30 minutes to knock the cold out of the sheets and then returns to the previous heat setting it was on before preheat was selected.

-The Sunbeam Heated Quilted electric blanket has a straight forward dial control and a cord that has a locking feature, so when it's plugged into the blanket, the cord won't rip out.
-The blanket doesn't feel as soft and feels lower quality than others we tested.
+The Sunbeam Heated Quilted electric blanket has a straightforward dial control and a cord that has a locking feature, so when it's plugged into the blanket, the cord won't rip out.
+The blanket doesn't feel as soft and feels lower quality than the others we tested.
 It feels like an old military blanket, stiff and wiry.
-This blanket had the 3rd lowest max temperature and didn't heat evenly throughout.
+This blanket had the third lowest max temperature and didn't heat evenly throughout.
 Overall it does get the job done but isn't as comfortable as the other options available.

 The SoftHeat by Perfect Fit Luxury Low-Voltage heated blanket is soft and is the only blanket we test where the wires can not be felt at all.
 The controls are easy to use and go from 1-10.
 However, the blanket comes with a warning message stating that this is a low voltage electric blanket and that it will not feel hot to the touch.
 Well, they weren't lying.
 This blanket, when turned on high after 2 hours of heating up, registered an average temperature of 67˚ which was only 3˚ warmer than it was when it was turned off.
 It is the coldest blanket on the list by far, but is soft and could work as a way to slightly warm the bed up before hoping in.